dankamongmen/dankdryer/README.md

     so as to be exactly two digits, i.e. "00".."ff".
 Sets the lower fan's PWM.
 * `NAME/control/upwm`: takes as argument a hexadecimal number between 0 and 255, left-padded with zeroes so as to be exactly two digits, i.e. "00".."ff".
 Sets the upper fan's PWM.
+* `NAME/control/factoryreset`: takes no arguments.
+Blanks the persistent storage, disables the motor and heater, and reboots.

 # Renderings